matthewkolbe/LitMath/README.md

 Lit.Exp(in x, ref y);
  ```

+ # AVX512
+ With the addition of some AVX512 featrues in .NET 8.0, we're going multi-platform.
+I'll be adding some AVX512-accelerated features over time.
+Patience as my dev machine doesn't have AVX512, so testing and debugging are a little tricky.

 ## Speedups
-Below is a Benchmark.net example that compares LitMath used serally and in parallel to the naive implementation and an invocation of the MKL for computing `Exp` on an `N` sized array.
+Below is a Benchmark.net example that compares LitMath used serially and in parallel to the naive implementation and an invocation of the MKL for computing `Exp` on an `N` sized array.

 |               Method |        N |               Mean |           Error |          StdDev |
 |--------------------- |--------- |-------------------:|----------------:|----------------:|